HomeACcessoryKid/ESP8266-HomeKit-Demo/AiLight/README.md

 ### More Fun:

-Copy the Demo directory side by side and change whatever you want.
+Copy the AiLight directory side by side and change whatever you want.
 Expect others to upload their examples to this repository.
 And if you like yours, share it with us.

 # License

-Copyright 2016 HomeACcessoryKid - HacK - homeaccessorykid@gmail.com
+Copyright 2016-2017 HomeACcessoryKid - HacK - homeaccessorykid@gmail.com

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.